researcher2312/combination-cooker/README.md

-## Untitled food game
+## Combination Cooker

-For now it is untitled - a prototype of variable recipe cooking system making it possible to prepare thousands of recipes
+A prototype of variable recipe cooking system making it possible to prepare thousands of recipes (for now it is only 33)

 The game is made in Pyxel engine